thomasthevinh/freecoloringpages.github.io/_posts/2017-12-05-Strawberry-Colouring-Page-part-1.md

 ================
 <script async src="//pagead2.googlesyndication.com/pagead/js/adsbygoogle.js"></script><!-- UnderTitleAds --> <ins class="adsbygoogle" style="display:inline-block;width:468px;height:60px" data-ad-client="ca-pub-6753140515841889" data-ad-slot="4010138290"></ins><script> (adsbygoogle = window.adsbygoogle || []).push({}); </script>

 > This page is about [Strawberry Colouring Page](https://freecoloringpages.github.io/).
-A strawberry is a short plant in the wild strawberry genus of the rose family.
-The name is also used for its very common sweet red 'fruit' and for flavors that taste like it.
-The real fruit of the plant are the tiny 'seeds' around the 'fruit', which is actually a sweet swelling of the plant's stem around the fruit.
-The plant grown today is a mix of two other species of wild strawberries and was first grown in the 1750s.
+Strawberry Shortcake is a brand character currently owned by the Canadian children's television company DHX Media and American brand management company, the Iconix Brand Group.
+She was originally used in greeting cards, but was later expanded to include dolls, posters, and other products.
+The Strawberry Shortcake properties also include a toy line of the character's friends and pets.
+In addition, the franchise has spawned television specials, animated television series, and films.
 [Source: https://en.wikipedia.org/](https://en.wikipedia.org/)

 To download and print these, please follow instruction bellow:
 * Right Click on the image